Mar 1, 2007

 I changed the welded on access steps to a removable type as they are prone to being damaged when taken off road as they hang down slightly lower than the chassis rails, now it's a simple 2min job to take them off or replace them.

 We made one decision we regretted and that was opting for the Coolabah awning, after three months we came to the honest realization that it was a pain in the butt so we had it removed and a roll out style fitted, which is far easier to use and maintain.
-We have also had an alloy storage box added to the drawbar and in there we keep the generator, our converted 9kg gas bottle into a fire pit and a jerry can.
+We have also had an alloy storage box added to the drawbar and in there we keep the generator, our converted 9kg gas bottle into a fire pit.

 No comments: